 The OAuth Mediator supports 2 forms of OAuth.
 It bypasses the RESTful requests and authenticates users against WSO2 Identity Server.

 When a client tries to invoke a RESTful service, it may be required to verify the credentials of the client.
 This can be achieved by registering an OAuth application in the WSO2 Identity Server.
-When the client sends a REST call with the Authorization header to the EI, the OAuth mediator validates it with the Identity server and proceeds.
+When the client sends a REST call with the Authorization header to the the ESB profile, the OAuth mediator validates it with the Identity server and proceeds.

 See 2-legged OAuth for Securing a RESTful Service for detailed instructions to carry out this process.